OneCommunityGlobal/HGNRest/requirements/taskNotificationController/deleteTaskNotificationByUserId.md

 1. ✅ deleteTaskNotificationByUserId should delete a task notification by userId

 ## Negative case
-1. ❌ deleteTaskNotificationByUserId should handle errors
+1. ❌ deleteTaskNotificationByUserId should handle errors when deleting a task notification by userId